lart-bangor/research-assistant/docs/source/users/installation.rst

 executable therein.

-The only real advantage this might offer is if you want to install the Research Client on several machines, as you can just copy over the tarball, exctract it and run the app, without needing to worry about any dependencies (they are all packaged together when the executable is built).
+The only real advantage this might offer is if you want to install the Research Assistant on several machines, as you can just copy over the tarball, exctract it and run the app, without needing to worry about any dependencies (they are all packaged together when the executable is built).
 There is no real additional advantage over running as a Python package.